mvysny/karibu-dsl/docs/testing-v8.md

 Nothing special here - we have just instantiated the label as any other object, and then asserted that the value is updated properly.

 With this approach you can test even larger components; since views are components as well you can test individual views with this approach as well.
-However, soon you will hit the limit: your components will probably start to fail because `UI.getCurrent()` or `VaadinSession.getCurrent()` returns null; they can't navigate because the Navigator has not been configured, etc. We need to mock the Vaadin environment.
+However, soon you will hit the limit:

+* Your components will probably start to fail because `UI.getCurrent()` or `VaadinSession.getCurrent()` returns `null`;
+* Your views can't navigate because the Navigator has not been configured, etc.

+We need to mock the Vaadin environment properly.

 ## Testing an actual application

-This is where the `karibu-testing` library comes handy - it provides you with means of mocking the Vaadin environment properly.
+This is where the `karibu-testing` library comes handy - it provides you with means of mocking the Vaadin environment.

 Let's look at the [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) - a very sample application consisting of just the UI - no views.
 Because of its simplicity it is an excellent testing grounds for your experiments -